cmstead/articulate-js/README.md

 All of these actions are available in the command pallette and in the context (right click) menu.

+**Assign**

+Add assignment declaration at current position or assign current selection to a variable

+**Convert Variable Type**

+Converts variable type to const, let, or var as you choose.
+Provides options which do not match the current variable type.

+**Return**

+Add return at current position or return selection

 **Surround With**

 Surround selection with one of many different snippets

-**Return**

-Add return at current position or return selection

-**Assign**

-Add assignment declaration at current position or assign current selection to a variable

 ### Snippets ###